Center for Economic and Social Justice: Publications

 Beginning with the 1986 orientation book for the Presidential Task Force on Project Economic Justice (below), Every Worker an Owner, and the Task Force Report, High Road to Economic Justice, CESJ has published books on public policy and monetary and tax reform, as well as compendia of previously published articles.

 Curing World Poverty: The New Role of Property (1994) was published in a joint venture with the Central Bureau of the Catholic Central Union of America in St. Louis under the “Social Justice Review” imprint.
 Capital Homesteading for Every Citizen: A Just Free Market Solution for Saving Social Security (2004), a “policy manual for change,” was published under CESJ's “Economic Justice Media” imprint.
 With the 2012 publication of The Restoration of Property: A Reexamination of a Natural Right, CESJ began a series of “Paradigm Papers” to address specific issues.

 CESJ has also published three titles in its “Economic Justice Classics” series: annotated editions of William Cobbett's The Emigrant’s Guide (1829), William Thomas Thornton's A Plea for Peasant Proprietors (1848, 1873) and Harold G. Moulton's The Formation of Capital (1935).

 Political stance

-CESJ has no official political stance, being multi-partisan in its outreach.
-Its members come from every political affiliation from ultra-liberal to arch-conservative and belong to both major parties and a number of third parties.
+CESJ has no official political stance.
 The “American Revolutionary Party” has adopted CESJ's “Just Third Way” as part of its platform.
 In 2011 members of CESJ formed the Coalition for Capital Homesteading to advocate the passage of a Capital Homestead Act.